 The entrance for the 2-legged people is in the east.
 As you can see, the arrow is indicating this.
 The journey on the Medicine Wheel is always clockwise.
 This is the nature of the spiral.

 The First Lesson and First Medicine

 As you start on the spiral, you encounter the first lesson of the Medicine Wheel.
 Shortly after that, you encounter the first medicine.
-Please note that you are encountering this lesson and medicine in the spiritual realm, place of intuition, your connection to God.
+Please note that you're encountering this lesson and medicine in the spiritual realm, place of intuition, and your connection to God.

 As you progress to the south, you again encounter the first lesson and shortly afterward the first medicine, but this time now in the emotional realm, place of feeling, place of imagination.

-Progress further to the west, and again you encounter the first lesson and first medicine, this time in the physical realm, place of integrity, your body, your connection to the earth.
+Progress further to the west, and again you encounter the first lesson and first medicine, this time in the physical realm, a place of integrity, your body, and your connection to the earth.

-Finally, as you reach the north you will meet the first lesson and first medicine, this time in the mental realm, place of thought and intention.
+Finally, as you reach the north you'll meet the first lesson and first medicine, this time in the mental realm, a place of thought and intention.

 Continuing on the Spiral

 As you again reach the east, you will meet the second lesson and second medicine, experiencing it in the spiritual realm.
-Progressing on the spiral, you will go through the second lesson and medicine in the other 3 realms and reach the third lesson and medicine.
+Progressing on the spiral, you'll go through the second lesson and medicine in the other 3 realms and reach the third lesson and medicine.

-The spiral continues on this journey until you have experienced all 7 lessons and 7 medicines in each of the 4 realms.
+The spiral continues on this journey until you've experienced all 7 lessons and 7 medicines in each of the 4 realms.
 At this point, you reach the song stones, which lead you into infinity, the place of the Great Spirit.